JanssenProject/jans/docs/admin/auth-server/client-management/sector-identifiers.md

 providing a `Sector Identifier URI` is a must.
 When `Sector Identifier URI` is provided, the host component of the URI is used as a sector identifier.

-### Pairwise Identifier Generation

-Janssen Server uses the `Sector Identifier URI` host name string, local user ID, and a salt string as initial input to generate pairwise identifiers.
-This input is then signed with the HS256 signing algorithm to generate a pairwise identifier.

 ## Configuration Properties

 Janssen Server allows customization concerning sector identifiers using the properties below: